 Your RightsIf you are pulled over in the state of California and arrested for a DUI, your attorney will advise you of your rights.
 Most people do not know that nearly ever DUI arrest violates an individual’s rights in one way or another.
-Once a violation is found by your attorney, your case has a strong defense that can help ensure a much better outcome.How to Determine if Your Rights Were Violated
+Once a violation is found by your attorney, your case has a strong defense that can help ensure a much better outcome.

-You may be charged with a lesser offense and be required to take a California traffic school course.
+There are some situations where only a few of the things that determine whether a DUI charge is admissible in court.
+For more information, visit: dmv.ca.gov You may be charged with a lesser offense and be required to take a California traffic school course.